parflow/parflow/docs/user_manual/source/user_manual.rst

 linear function.

 Note: the types **ConstantWTHeight** and **PLinearWTHeight** assume we are running a 2-phase problem where phase 0 is the water phase.
-Example
-Useage:

 .. container:: list